libcoin/libcoin/README.txt

 * cmake . or ccmake .
 with the preferred generator.
 E.g. on Mac OS X building with Xcode can be accomplished by:
 * cmake -GXcode .
-Then open libbtc.xcodeproj using Xcode and build libcoin from here.
+Then open libcore.xcodeproj using Xcode and build libcoin from here.

 On windows separate building instructions can be found online: http://github.com/ceptacle/libcoin/wiki/Windows-build